epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 Explain the [`swpt` URI scheme](/public/docs/swpt-uri-scheme.pdf).

+Explain that to create an account the user needs to provide the currency's `DebtorIdentity` object, and to initiate a transfer the user needs to provide recipient's `AccountIdentity` object.

 ## API object types

-Explain how object updates work, and why the `latestUpdateId` is necessary to guarantee database consistency.

 ### `PaginatedList` objects